-The email inbox of a single academic urologist was examined for journal article solicitations over a four month span (September - December 2016).
-Only English speaking journals and journals pertaining to Urology were included in the study.
+The email inbox of a single academic urologist was examined for journal article solicitations over a four-month span (September to December 2016).
+Only English-language journals and those pertaining to urology were included in the study.

-Of the journals who solicited publications, country of origin, year of journal creation, cost per publication, number of editorial board offers were collected.
-Additionally, journals were analyzed according to journal centred metrics including H index, number of documents published, total citations, and number of citations per document over one publishing year (2015).
+Of the journals that solicited publications, country of origin, year of journal creation, cost per publication, and number of editorial board offers were collected.
+Additionally, journals were analyzed according to journal-centred metrics, including H-index, number of documents published, total citations, and number of citations per document over one publishing year (2015).

-Journal metrics were obtained from reputable indexing sources including the Journal Citation Reports (JCR) 9, Scimago Journal Rankings (SJR) 10, and Directory of Open Access Journals (DOAJ) 11.
-To be indexed by either the JCR, SJR or the DOAJ, journals must meet certain standards of quality including ethical publishing practices and in the case of the DOAJ and SCR, fully open access.
-Additionally, publishers of the solicited journals were also cross referenced to Beall's list to identify if any were found on his known or suspected predatory publishers list.
+Journal metrics were obtained from reputable indexing sources, including the Journal Citation Reports (JCR),7 Scimago Journal Rankings (SJR),8 and Directory of Open Access Journals (DOAJ).9 To be indexed by the JCR, SJR, or the DOAJ, journals must meet certain standards of quality, including ethical publishing practices and, in the case of the DOAJ and SCR, fully open-access.
+Additionally, publishers of the solicited journals were also cross-referenced to Beall's list to identify if any were found on his known or suspected predatory publishers list.